Battle of the Beams: Night bombing

 During the early 1930s, the concept of a night bombing strategic campaign began to become paramount in military aviation circles.
 This was due to the ever-increasing performance of bombers, which were beginning to have the capability to strike across Europe with useful bomb loads.
 These aircraft were slow and lumbering, easy prey for interceptors, but this threat could be essentially eliminated by flying at night.
 A bomber, painted black, could be spotted only at very short ranges.
 As the bomber's altitude and speed increased, the threat from ground-based defences was greatly reduced.
 Planners believed that "the bomber will always get through".

 The problem with night bombing is that the same limitations in visibility meant the bomb crew would have a difficult time finding their targets, especially a blacked-out target at night.
 Only the largest targets, cities, could be attacked with any probability of success.

 To support this mission, the RAF invested heavily in navigation training, equipping their aircraft with various devices, including an astrodome for taking a star fix and giving the navigator room to do his calculations in an illuminated workspace.
 This system was put to use as soon as the war began and was initially regarded as successful.
 In reality, the early bombing effort was a complete failure, with the majority of bombs landing miles from their intended targets.

-The Luftwaffe did not take such a fatalistic view of air warfare, and continued to research accurate night bombing against smaller targets.
+The Luftwaffe continued to research accurate night bombing against smaller targets.
 Not depending on celestial navigation, they invested their efforts in radio navigation systems.
 The Luftwaffe concentrated on developing a bombing direction system based on the Lorenz concept through the 1930s, as it made night navigation relatively easy by simply listening for signals on a radio set, and the necessary radios were already being installed on many aircraft.